Monday, December 20, 2010

 However, in the Civil War, the conspiracy theory accused the Southern generals of being traitors.

 Whether in the South it was not all bad before the Confederate States were forced back into the Union, I cannot judge, but all was bad as far as the Nazi regime is concerned!
-The Nazis started with total domination of the people, changed to total war, and ended in total defeat.
+The Nazis started with total domination of the people, changed to a total war, and ended in total defeat.

 *